KanikaGenesis/Visualize-data-QuickSight/README.md

 ## 📸 Dashboard Screenshot

-Here is the complete dashboard created using AWS QuickSight:
+Here is the complete dashboard created using AWS QuickSight.
+Explore the complete project documentation [here](Kanika's Documentation for Visualize Data using QuickSight.pdf).

 ![Netflix Dashboard](/dashboard_screenshot.png)